 Such circumstances are:

-- fixed-term grant funded appointments determined by the granting body, such as the Australian Research Council or Australian Learning and Teaching Committee
+- fixed-term grant funded appointments (e.g. fellowships funded by Australian Research Council grants or Australian Learning and Teaching Committee funding);

 Need more help?